Glasgow, Paisley and Greenock Railway: The twentieth century

-After 1900 the carriage of goods assumed increased importance, and the Burgh of Greenock particularly expended considerable effort in improving dock facilities.
+After 1900, the carriage of goods assumed increased importance, and the Burgh of Greenock particularly expended considerable effort in improving dock facilities.
 The grouping of the railways under the Railways Act 1921 consolidated the Caledonian interest with the G&SWR, although relatively limited rationalisation took place.
-After World War II there was a brief resurgence of the holidaymaking spirit of a sail doon the watter but changing social habits brought this to serious decline in the 1960s, and at length the steamer connection was distanced from railway operation.
+After World War II there was a brief resurgence of the holidaymaking spirit of a sail doon the watter but changing social habits brought this to a serious decline in the 1960s, and at length, the steamer connection was distanced from railway operation.

-In the early 1960s electrification of suburban routes around Glasgow was being implemented, on the 25 kV ac overhead system.
+In the early 1960s electrification of suburban routes around Glasgow was being implemented, on the 25 kV AC overhead system.
 After several routes had been electrified, in October 1964 the Gourock and Wemyss Bay lines were authorised for treatment.
-The Glasgow and Paisley Joint Line was quadruple track, but was reduced to double track as part of the work, and the Wemyss Bay branch was to be partly singled.
+The Glasgow and Paisley Joint Line was quadruple track but was reduced to double track as part of the work, and the Wemyss Bay branch was to be partly singled.
 The track bed in Newton Street Tunnel was lowered to provide electrification clearances.
 19 three-car units were ordered for the services, from Cravens, part of the Metro Cammell group; the units became class 311.

-A partial service to Gourock started on 5 June 1967, with a full electric passenger service from 5 September 1967.
+A partial service to Gourock started on 5 June 1967, with a fully electric passenger service from 5 September 1967.

 Chronology

 The Glasgow, Paisley and Greenock Railway opened between Bridge Street station in Glasgow and Greenock on 31 March 1841; it amalgamated with the Caledonian Railway on 7 August 1851.

 The independent Greenock and Wemyss Bay Railway opened on 15 May 1865; it was absorbed by the Caledonian Railway on 27 July 1893.

 The extension to Gourock opened on 1 June 1889.

 The route was electrified in 1967.

-The line between Greenock West and Gourock was closed for tunnel repairs 5 February 1973 to 20 April 1973, and again 3 October 1993 to 27 March 1995.
+The line between Greenock West and Gourock was closed for tunnel repairs from 5 February 1973 to 20 April 1973, and again from 3 October 1993 to 27 March 1995.

 Topography

 Paisley to Gourock; the details of the Glasgow and Paisley Joint Railway are given in that article.

-Stations open at the present day are shown in bold; locations that were not passenger stations are shown in italic.
+Stations open at the present day are shown in bold; locations that were not passenger stations are shown in italics.